 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, Improvements to Reportable Segment Disclosures, that expands reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses and information used to assess segment performance, and applies to companies with a single reportable segment.
 The standard is effective for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-We are currently evaluating the impact of adopting this standard on our disclosures.
+We are finalizing our assessment of the impact of adopting this standard and expect to have additional disclosures in our Form 10-K for the fiscal year ended February 1, 2025.